Child Benefit is a benefit for people responsible for dependent children. Most families with children can claim Child Benefit.

 Child Benefit and higher earners

 If you or a partner you live with have taxable income of more than £50,000, some of all of your Child Benefit may have to be paid back through a tax charge.
-You can choose not to claim Child Benefit, or to claim it but not receive it, so that you still get the benefit of national insurance credits if you need them (see below).
-But depending on the amount of the tax charge, it might still be worth receiving Child Benefit.
+You can choose not to claim Child Benefit, but in most cases it is advisable to claim it even if you will not receive it, so that you still get the benefit of national insurance credits if you need them (see below).
 You can have a look at the Child Benefit pages of GOV.UK to find out more (the charge is known as the ‘High Income Child Benefit Tax Charge’).

 How to claim Child Benefit